superjuegoloco70/FinalProject_ClimateChange/README.md

-Final projext for an online course that im doing
+Final project for an online course that im doing